How Can I Make My Canvas Course Accessible?

 How to Add Alt Text

-You can use the Ally tool to add or edit alt text to images in Canvas.
+You can use the Ally tool to add or edit alt text for images in Canvas.

 You can also use the Image Options panel.
 To access Image Options, navigate to a Canvas page that includes an image.
 Click Edit.
 In the content editor, first click on the image to select it (it will become outlined in blue).
 Then click Image Options in the bubble that appears: